nkitsaini/lox/README.md

 Python and C implementation follow the book spec closely.
 (Although they still diverge at some places).

 # PyLox
 This implementation diverges in some places, like the implementation of `super` and this implementation throws a syntax error instead of runtime error for undeclared varaibles.

-# Clox (WIP)
+# Clox
 C Implementation of lox

 # Rlox (WIP)
 Rust Implementation of lox